SalmaAlassal/mrNetwork/DNS/README.md

 ## DNS Caching

-DNS information is shared among many servers.
+- DNS information is shared among many servers.
 But information for sites visited recently is also cached locally on client computers.
 Chances are that you use google.com several times a day.
 Instead of your computer querying the DNS name server for the IP address of google.com every time, that information is saved on your computer so it doesn’t have to access a DNS server to resolve the name with its IP address.
 Additional caching can occur on the routers used to connect clients to the internet, as well as on the servers of the user’s Internet Service Provider (ISP).
 With so much caching going on, the number of queries that actually make it to DNS name servers is a lot lower than it would seem.

+- To clear the DNS cache on Microsoft Windows :
+  `ipconfig /flushdns`

+- Many Linux distributions do not use DNS caching at the operating system level.
+Instead, applications (such as web browsers) maintain their own internal caches.
+To clear an application's DNS cache.

 ## The DNS Lookup Process